adamrehn/ical-html-sync/README.md

 Calendar Tasks.html
 ```

-**The first line must be replaced with the full path to the calendar file which will be monitored.** The second and third lines can be changed if desired - they specify the filenames (relative to the user's Dropbox directory) of the generated HTML files for the events report and tasks report, respectively.
+- **The first line must be replaced with the full path to the calendar file which will be monitored.**
+- The second and third lines can be changed if desired - they specify the filenames (relative to the user's Dropbox directory) of the generated HTML files for the events report and tasks report, respectively.
 If only one of the reports is required, the line specifying the filename for the other report can be left blank, which will prevent it from being generated.

 Uninstallation
 --------------

-The Windows installer generates an uninstaller, which is located in the same directory as the executable files.
+The Windows installer generates an uninstaller, which is located in the same directory as the installed executable files.

 Linux and Mac OS X users need to run `sudo ./uninstall.sh` in the directory where the files were first extracted from the compressed archive.